wolfv6/keybrd/doc/keybrd_library_developer_guide.md

 ================================
 This guide if for maintaining and writing new classes for the keybrd library and its extension libraries.
 The most common reason for new classes are:
-* Port classes for micro controller or I/O expanders
+* Port classes for I/O expanders
 * custom layer schemes for multi-layer keyboards
 * experimental features